UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/python/index.md

 In general, it's best practice to **always** use some form of isolated environment when installing your packages.
 This means using something like a virtual environment, conda or mamba environment, or building a container.
 This ensures that you can easily switch between Python ecosystems for your various projects without worrying about how those ecosystems interact with one another.

-Additionally, {==we strongly recommend installing Python packages on the command line and **not** in a Jupyter Notebook using `!pip install packagename`==}.
+Additionally, ==we strongly recommend installing Python packages on the command line and **not** in a Jupyter Notebook using `!pip install packagename`==.
 This is because using a shell escape (`!`) in Jupyter executes bash commands in a subshell that does not have knowledge of the virtual environment you're using.
 This means packages installed that way will wind up in `~/.local`.

 ### Resolving Conflicts